-You are eligible for Federal Stafford Loans/Direct Loans funding for the duration of any official work placement.
+You are eligible for Federal Title IV Direct Loans funding for the duration of any official work placement.

-Important: If your placement is in the US, you will NOT be eligible for funding for the whole course.
+IMPORTANT: If your placement is in the US, you will NOT be eligible for Federal Title IV Direct Loans funding for the whole course.

 Courses with a study exchange

-Important: New regulations from the US Department of Education now allows students receiving US loans to take up to 25 percent of their programme of study in the United States or at institutions outside the US that are not themselves participating in the US Direct Loan Program without losing eligibility for US Direct Loans.
-This regulation will come into place for the 2021/22 academic year for students coming to BU.
+New regulations from the US Department of Education now allows students receiving Federal Loans to take up to 25 percent of their programme of study in the United States or at institutions outside the US that are not themselves participating in the US Direct Loan Program without losing eligibility for Federal Direct Loans.

-However, you should ask us for advice if any part of your course has a placement or period away from the University, so we can check to ensure that your eligibility for Title IV Direct Loans will not be affected.
+However, you should ask us for advice if your course has a study exchange or period away from the University, so we can ensure that your eligibility for Federal Direct Loans will not be affected.
 You should also keep us informed of any changes you make during your studies at BU.

 You can also contact our Global Engagement team for further advice.